Where you can target shoot in Michigan

 The rules that matter most

-1. Local discharge rules can override everything (the big surprise)
+1. Local discharge rules can change the answer

 Michigan law stops local governments from making their own gun-ownership laws — but it specifically lets a city or charter township control where firearms can be discharged.
 That means your city or charter township can legally ban or restrict target shooting, even on your own property, especially in built-up areas.
 Other local rules (noise, nuisance, zoning) can matter too.

 So before you shoot anywhere outside a range, check the rules for the exact city, village, or township where you'll be.
 Call the local office, or look up the ordinance.
-This is a common reason a "legal" backyard shoot turns into a ticket and angry neighbors.
+A backyard setup that looks safe can still violate a local discharge rule.

 2. You must shoot safely — and that means a real backstop